ewyuanzhang/Batch-Scoring-Deep-Learning-Models-With-Kubernetes/README.md

 ## Setup

-1. Clone the repo `git clone https://github.com/Azure/Batch-Scoring-Deep-Learning-Models-With-AKS`
+1. Clone the repo `git clone https://github.com/Azure/Batch-Scoring-Deep-Learning-Models-With-AKS-AzureCN`
 2. `cd` into the repo
 3. Setup your conda env using the _environment.yml_ file `conda env create -f environment.yml` - this will create a conda environment called __batchscoringdl__
 4. Activate your environment `source activate batchscoringdl`
-5. Log in to Azure using the __az cli__ `az login`

 ## Steps
 Run throught the following notebooks: